 Immigration Lawyers Seek to Halt In-Person Hearings Amid Covid Fears

-(CN) — New Jersey immigration lawyers say in a lawsuit filed Friday against the U.S. Justice Department that requires in-person immigration hearings unnecessarily puts their lives at risk during the coronavirus pandemic and seek an injunction barring in-court proceedings.
+(CN) — New Jersey immigration lawyers say in a lawsuit filed Friday against the U.S. Justice Department that required in-person immigration hearings unnecessarily puts their lives at risk during the coronavirus pandemic and seek an injunction barring in-court proceedings.

 The Newark Immigration Court was closed to in-court proceedings in March following the Covid-19 outbreak, and after an immigration attorney and a staff member of the immigration prosecution office died of the virus.